maxjustus/Redis-Health/README.md

-### Redis Health is a simple monitoring tool for Redis that notifies you when abnormal things are happening.
+### When shit hits the fan in your Redis db, Redis Health lets you know before your customers do

 #### Install: